JakeBGitHub/RickandMortyWebApp/README.md

         }
 ```

-Activate Firewall and enable it on system startup, restart our Nginx server and run Gunicorn with number of workers equal to 5 [in the Gunicorn documentation it recommends (2 x $num_cores) + 1 as the number of workers to start off with - run command `nproc --all` to check number of cores]:
+Activate Firewall and enable it on system startup, restart the Nginx server and run Gunicorn with number of workers equal to 5 [in the Gunicorn documentation it recommends (2 x $num_cores) + 1 as the number of workers to start off with.
+Run the command `nproc --all` to check number of cores]:

 ```
 sudo ufw enable